hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-part-1.md

 * The shared storage volume path to use to save validated model files and checkpoints for fault tolerance,

-* The amount of GPU resources available on the Kubernetes worker hosts,
+* The amount of GPU resources (known as ***slot***) available on the Kubernetes worker hosts.
+In my Determined deployment I have 1 GPU per worker host,

-* The [advanced scheduler](https://docs.determined.ai/latest/concepts/scheduling.html) for large Kubernetes clusters with multiple GPUs per worker host.
-For my experimental Determined deployment, as I only have 1 GPU per worker host, the default Kubernetes scheduler will be used by Determined to schedule training tasks,
+* The [advanced scheduler](https://docs.determined.ai/latest/concepts/scheduling.html) to use for large Kubernetes clusters with multiple GPUs per worker host.
+For my experimental Determined deployment, as I only have 1 GPU per worker host, it is recommended to let Determined use the **default Kubernetes scheduler** to schedule training tasks,

 * The Determined *Admin* and *Determined* default user account passwords,